brettz9/intl-dom/README.md

 });
 ```

+For other substitution types besides strings and fragments, see
+"Substitution types".

 The "Return value of callback" subsection demonstrates the callback's
 options object, though see "Arguments and defaults" for a fuller discussion.

+##### Substitution types

+Todo: 'number', 'date', 'relative', 'list', 'plural'

 ##### Return value of callback